wiredmind/clientvpn-builder/README.md

 # 🔧 ClientVPNBuilder

 ## Description
 PowerShell tool that builds a batch file with encoded PowerShell command.
-Resulting batch can be run on client workstation to automatically configure Built-in VPN client on machines running Windows 8.1/2012R2 and better.
+Resulting batch can be run on client workstation to automatically configure—Cisco Meraki Client VPN compatible—Built-in VPN client on machines running Windows 8.1/2012R2 and better.

 This is PowerShell, run from PowerShell 😉